ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 Consider the results.

-`Jonh` is out of the sample because he is too young.
+`Jonh` is out of the sample because he's too young.
 Other people are distributed according to the specified age intervals.

-Now, let's count the total number of people and their average wage in the specified age intervals.
+Now let's count the total number of people and their average wage in the specified age intervals.

 ```sql
 SELECT